 One conclusion of the study is that leaders should first and foremost improve processes and tools.

-Even if AI reduces friction at the individual-work level (for example, by speeding up code writing), inefficient processes can fully cancel out that effect, especially if the system is not ready for more changes and new ways of working.
-For example, increasing the volume of changes without updated rules, roles, and “golden paths” raises verification and coordination costs.
+Even if AI reduces friction at the individual level of work, for example by speeding up coding, inefficient processes can completely cancel out that effect, especially if the system is not ready for more changes and new ways of working.
+For example, increasing the volume of changes without updated rules, roles, and "golden paths" raises the cost of verification and coordination.

-At the same time, friction does not disappear entirely, it shifts.
+At the same time, friction does not disappear completely, it shifts.

 It may seem that a tool that increases productivity should reduce burnout.